What Problems Keep People Awake At Night?

 Is your doctor a quack?
 Are you being overcharged for medicines?
 Where is your nearest medical specialist?
 HealthTools give citizens localised answers to everyday health challenges via SMS and the web to help the mwananchi get the best medical care.
 Data is from reputable official sources, with additional crowd verification.

-Is electricity penetration in Kenya 40% or 27%?
-Is Kenya’s unemployment rate really 10%?
+Is electricity penetration in Uganda 40% or 27%?
+Is Uganda’s unemployment rate really 10%?
 What is the real pupil to teacher ratio in the country?
 Public leaders and journalists often get it wrong, leaving the public and policy makers with incorrect information.
 PesaCheck’s data-driven fact-checking tackles the problem.

 Taxpayers struggle to understand how government spends their hard-earned money.
 Mwananchi also struggle to help government understand what citizens’ real priorities or needs are. africanSPENDING offers a suite of interactive tools that support civic engagement around public finance data, strengthening participatory governance.